Currently available for £1099.00 from Amazon.co.uk

 Having reviewed a great many treadmills over the years, it’s clear to us that Kettler is aiming this treadmill at those who want a machine for serious training.
 It feels absolutely marvelous to run on.
 Adjusting the controls while running is easy and the machine is really responsive.
 That’s its strongest point and why you’d want to buy this model.

-Our expectations of Kettler's new high-end home treadmill were high and we certainly weren't disappointed.
+Our expectations of Kettler's new high-end home treadmill were high and we weren't disappointed.
 It has a nice feel as a running machine and it's definitely well built.
 It's also one of the very few treadmills in this price bracket that sports an AC motor making it a solid choice.
-However it is lacking in training options compared with other models with a similar price tag.
-Take the Proform Pro 2000 for example.
-With a 15% incline and a -3% decline, a huge range of personal trainer-led workout videos and iFit compatibility it offers vastly more training options than the Atmos Pro, and is a better option if you want to train for events.
+That being said, we think that the DKN EnduRun is even better.
+It also sports an AC motor but benefits from a massive 15% incline, a larger running deck, a higher top speed and even better build quality than the Atmos Pro and is available on offer at the moment.
+It costs more, but we think it's worth the extra.

 Kettler Atmos Pro Specifications